masteranson/masteranson.github.io/KTLucid.markdown

 <br />

-After the design phase, we needed to figure out how we can make the ring.
+After the design phase, we needed to figure out how we can manufacture the ring.
 So experimented with various manufacuturing methods, each with a unique lead time, cost and logistical challenge.
 The most important factor, however, we consider is quality.
 That is why a stringent quality assessment was made for each sample.
 <iframe src="https://masteranson.github.io/jekyll-slideshow/slides/my-pics3.html" width="100%" scrolling="no" style="border: none;" onload="resizeIframe(this)"></iframe>
 <br />

 After finalizing the manufacturing details and establishing our supply chain, we begin marketing and selling the ring.
+Ultimately, I found that providing a luxurious customer experience had just as much effect on sales as a actual good product.
 <iframe src="https://masteranson.github.io/jekyll-slideshow/slides/my-pics8.html" width="100%" scrolling="no" style="border: none;" onload="resizeIframe(this)"></iframe>